iapyeh/GGeditor/docs/User Guide.rst

 In the panel, the Table of Contents will insert \ |LINK3|\ , aka cross-document table of contents to the cursor position.
 Usually, it was inserted into the ``index.rst`` document.
 The rules of what filename been included in the auto generated toctree table are:

 #.
 All the documents with suffix .rst in the same folder of this document.
-Even the document is not binded to a file in the Github.
+Even the document is not binding to a file in the Github.
 #.
-If a document has binded to a file in the Github, the filename will be used.
+If a document is binding to a file in the Github, the filename will be used.
 Even the source document is not with suffix “.rst”.
 #.
 The current document is excluded.
 This is for preventing from falling into an infinite loop while the readthedocs parsing this table.
 You should add it back manually if that makes sense for you.

  Here is an example of what it looks like:

 \ |IMG13|\

-Please be noted that file suffix (.html or .rst) is omitted.
+Please be noted the file suffix (.html or .rst) has been omitted.
 Also, you have to change their order manually.
 You have to manually edit the list content in the 3rd row when you add or remove your documents.
 Maybe you can just ask the GGeditor to generate a new doctree table and remove the existing one.
 You can refer to \ |LINK4|\  of the GGeditor for an example.

 .. _h545b1150273f784141121a3967491529: